Texans vs. Chiefs props, 'Sunday Night Football' SGP picks, best bets

 NFL prop picks and SGP bets for Houston vs. Kansas City on 'Sunday Night Football' from the SportsLine Machine Learning Model AI

 Teams battling for a playoff spot in the AFC meet when the Houston Texans face the defending AFC champion Kansas City Chiefs in Week 14 'Sunday Night Football' at 8:20 p.m.
 ET from GEHA Field at Arrowhead Stadium in Kansas City, Mo.
 The Texans (7-5) entered the weekend just one game behind Jacksonville and Indianapolis in the AFC North, while the Chiefs (6-6) are third in the AFC West.
-The game will feature quarterback C.J.
-Stroud of the Texans and quarterback Patrick Mahomes of the Chiefs.
-Both players figure into several NFL player props or a Sunday Night Football SGP.
+The game will feature C.J.
+Stroud and Patrick Mahomes, both of whom should figure into several NFL player props or a Sunday Night Football SGP.
 This will be the first Chiefs game since Missouri sports betting launched on Dec.
 1, and there are a number of Missouri sportsbook promos available to residents of the state.

-There are several NFL player props one could target for these stars, or you may find value in seeking NFL prop lines for other options like Jayden Higgins, Dalton Schultz and Nico Collins of the Texans or Travis Kelce, Xavier Worthy and Rashee Rice of the Chiefs.
+There are several NFL player props one could target for these stars, or you may find value in seeking NFL prop lines for other options like Woody Marks Dalton Schultz and Nico Collins of the Texans or Travis Kelce, Kareem Hunt and Hollywood Brown of the Chiefs.
 Before betting any Texans vs. Chiefs props for 'Sunday Night Football,' you need to see the Texans vs. Chiefs prop predictions powered by SportsLine's Machine Learning Model AI.
 Built using cutting-edge artificial intelligence and machine learning techniques by SportsLine's Data Science team, AI Predictions and AI Ratings are generated for each player prop.

 For Texans vs. Chiefs NFL betting on 'Sunday Night Football,' SportsLine AI has evaluated the NFL player prop odds and provided Texans vs. Chiefs prop picks.
 You can only see the Machine Learning Model player prop predictions for Texans vs. Chiefs here.